 No alcohol or glass allowed on the beach.

-Bathroom Locations: Ocean Avenue, Main Avenue, Brielle Road and the Inlet
+Bathroom Locations: Ocean Avenue, Main Street, Brielle Road and the Inlet

 Food is available along the boardwalk at various locations